-The following chart illustrates the proportion of categories of operating expenses for fiscal years ended June 30, 2019 and 2018.
+The following chart illustrates the proportion of categories of operating expenses, before allocation to other airports, for fiscal years ended June 30, 2019 and 2018.

-For the fiscal year ended June 30, 2019, LAWA operating expenses were \$1.2 billion, a \$44.7 million or 3.8% increase from the prior fiscal year.
-Expense categories that experienced notable changes were decrease in salaries and benefits of \$10.1 million, increase in materials and supplies of \$3.6 million, increase in utilities of \$6.7 million, increase in other operating expenses of \$2.8 million, and increase in depreciation of \$42.2 million.
-Total operating expenses were \$1.2 billion for LAX, a \$45.7 million or 4.0% increase from the prior fiscal year.
+For the fiscal year ended June 30, 2019, operating expenses before allocation to other airports were \$1.2 billion, a \$45.5 million or 3.9% increase from the prior fiscal year.
+Expense categories that experienced notable changes were decrease in salaries and benefits of \$9.3 million, increase in materials and supplies of \$3.7 million, increase in utilities of \$6.8 million, increase in other operating expenses of \$2.7 million and increase in depreciation of \$42.0 million.

-LAWA's salaries and benefits expenses decreased by \$10.1 million or 2.1% in fiscal year 2019.
-At LAX, salaries and benefits expenses decreased by \$9.3 million or 2.0%.
-Within this category, salaries and overtime before capitalized charges at LAX had an increase of \$4.7 million or 1.4%.
+Salaries and benefits expenses decreased by \$9.3 million or 2.0%.
+Within this category, salaries and overtime before capitalized charges had an increase of \$4.7 million or 1.4%.
 This increase was mainly due to the terms of bargaining agreements with employee unions.
 The combined increase in retirement contributions and healthcare subsidy was \$7.1 million or 5.5%.
 Workers' compensation decreased by \$20.8 million or 79.0% in fiscal year 2019 as additional projected year-end liability was recognized in fiscal year 2018 based on the actuarial report.
 Non-cash pension and OPEB expenses increased by \$1.1 million to \$11.3 million in fiscal year 2019.

-LAWA's materials and supplies expenses increased by \$3.6 million from \$50.4 million to \$54.0 million in fiscal year 2019.
-LAX materials and supplies expenses were \$53.4 million and \$49.7 million in fiscal year 2019 and 2018, respectively.
-The increase in materials and supplies at LAX was mainly due to increased purchases of computer equipments, asphalt for paving, and air-conditioning repair and materials.
-LAWA's utilities expenses increased by \$6.7 million from \$40.4 million to \$47.1 million in fiscal year 2019.
-Utilities expenses were \$46.2 million and \$39.4 million for LAX in fiscal year 2019 and 2018, respectively.
-The increase in utilities expense was mainly caused by an increase in the cost of electricity and additional load demands from terminal renovation projects.

-LAWA's other operating expenses increased by \$2.8 million from \$21.0 million to \$23.8 million in fiscal year 2019.
-Other operating expenses were \$23.6 million and \$20.8 million for LAX in fiscal year 2019 and 2018, respectively.
-The increase at LAX was mainly due to higher insurance premium and advertising expenses.

-LAWA's depreciation charges increased by \$42.2 million from \$365.5 million to \$407.7 million in fiscal year 2019.
-In LAX, depreciation charges increased from \$360.6 million to \$402.6 million in fiscal year 2019.
-The increase was mainly due to the \$190.0 million Terminal 4 Project acquisition and completion of the associated projects related to Terminals 1, 2 and 7.
+LAX's materials and supplies expenses were \$53.4 million and \$49.7 million in fiscal year 2019 and 2018, respectively.
+The \$3.7 million increase in materials and supplies expenses was mainly due to increased purchases of computer equipments, asphalt for paving, and air-conditioning repair and materials.
+Utilities expenses were \$46.2 million and \$39.4 million in fiscal year 2019 and 2018, respectively.
+The increase in utilities expenses was mainly caused by an increase in the cost of electricity and additional load demands from terminal renovation projects.
+Other operating expenses increased by \$2.7 million to \$23.6 million in fiscal year 2019.
+The increase was mainly due to higher insurance premium and advertising expenses.
+Depreciation charges increased from \$360.6 million to \$402.6 million in fiscal year 2019.
+The \$42.0 million increase was mainly due to the \$190.0 million Terminal 4 Project acquisition and completion of the associated projects related to Terminals 1, 2 and 7.